-Feature Regular Channel CrossLink Basic CrossLink Advanced Display and record live web pages without user interaction + + + Display interactive webpages - + + Record interactive webpages as channels - + + Display and record interactive desktop applications as channels - - + between video streams and interactive contents.
+Feature Regular Channel CrossLink Basic CrossLink Advanced Display and record live web pages without user interaction + + + Display interactive webpages - + + Record interactive webpages as channels - + + Display and record interactive desktop applications as channels - - +

 For every remote workstation you wish to add under CrossLink Advanced, you need to install any VNC server software on the remote side and ensure its accessibility via given IP/host and port.
 (For Mac computers, simply enable it in the settings.)